-

 Judith Butler

-Superstar academic whose influential work Gender Trouble changed the way we conceptualise gender
+Superstar academic whose influential work Gender Trouble changed the way

 -